syncfusion-content/blazor-docs/blazor/maps/providers/bing-maps.md

 > In the above URL passed to the `GetBingUrlTemplate` method, specify the Bing Maps key.

-The above code renders Africa continent as sublayer in the Bing Maps.

 ![Blazor Bing Maps with Sublayer](../images/blazor-bing-map-sublayer.PNG)